Skip to content Skip to footer navigation

 There are two ways to access the information about a modern solar PV system's output from the inverter – on the digital screen (if it has one), and through an online account connected to your inverter.

 The online data and graphs are more detailed and easier to understand and compare with your systems' expected performance.
-They may give you monthly and annual kWh output.
+They may give you monthly and annual output of the panels, in kWh.

 What do those numbers on the inverter's screen mean?